kalekundert/bind_dna/notebook/20190625_purify_zif268_repa_via_reverse_his/purify_zif268_repa_via_reverse_his.rst

     <http://www.emdmillipore.com/US/en/20140318_170505>`_.
 Likely the 100K
     spin column will retain all of the Zif268-repA gene.

-  - The Invitrogen RiboMinus TRanscriptome Isolation Kit (K155004) might be a way to get rid of the ribosomes.
+  - The Invitrogen RiboMinus Transcriptome Isolation Kit (K155004) might be a way to get rid of the ribosomes.
 I briefly looked at the protocol, and the steps seem gentle enough.
 I'd dilute the sample a lot, but fortunately I can concentrate them with the spin columns.